 Art Nouveau or the triumph of the curved line

 Stemming from the romantic theories of the 19th century, Art Nouveau was based on a break with classicism and in reaction to a rapidly industrializing society.
 Quickly recognized as an international movement, Art Nouveau, known as "Tiffany" in the United States, "Arts and Crafts" in England, "Jugenstil" in Germany and "Stile Liberty" in Italy, made its mark in France in the early 1890s.
 It was Siegfried Bing, a German-born French art dealer, collector and patron of the arts, who gave the new style the name by which we know it today, when he opened an art gallery in 1895 called "L'Art nouveau".
 This new style imposed no rules on artists.
 The norms of austere academicism were pulverized, making Art Nouveau a transgressive art form at the center of which nature, women and eroticism became essential elements.
-Internationally, artists were united in the arabesque, organic, fluid form and reference to sensuality.
+On an international level, artists converged on arabesque, organic, fluid forms and references to sensuality.
 In Art Nouveau, ornamentation is an integral part of the design structure.